AJSmartyPants/Quake-It-Off/README.md

 1. Predicts earthquakes and their impact

-2. Provides ways for the user to know if they are in danger zones of an earthquake
+2. Provides ways for the user to know if they are in danger zones of an earthquake, and provides reliable donation centers for the user to contribute

 3. Recommends the most effective routes and strategies for shelter and responding to a disaster